 This is what happens when you visit slashgeek.net.
 It informs three other websites of your presence.
-This is not something I consciously and intentionally did to track you down and record all your steps and every little clicks you make.
+This is not something I consciously and intentionally did to track you down and record all your steps and every little click you make.
 This is the end result of having a mid-level, somewhat functional, website.
 Yes I could remove all the analytic/social media codes and it would stop tracking you but it wouldn’t make the site much functional for majority of the users.

-But this is nothing compare to amount of tracking and sharing of information some of the big sites do.
+But this is nothing compare to the amount of tracking and sharing of information some of the big sites do.
 Try it yourself with Collusion for firefox.
 As you visit more site you will soon find yourself stuck in a web of trackers which knows your every step and click, and by the end of the day probably knows more about your habit and patterns than you yourself do.

 But some people don’t actually mind being tracked.
 They would rather have advertisers give them relevant ads and search engine give them relevant results and websites give them relevant content.
 But this post is not about them, this post is about the minority of those who take their privacy really seriously.

 Privacy is not cheap.